ProjectAliceDev/aoserror/_posts/2018-09-29-call-missing-label.md

 title: CALL_MISSING_LABEL
 categories:
     - Minor
-    - Ren'Py
 description: CALL_MISSING_LABEL
 type: RenPy
 ---
-## Details
+## DETAILS AND NOTES
-- Provider: Default
+- Provider: **DEFAULT**
-- Type: Minor
+- Type: **MINOR**
-- Applies to versions: 1.0.0beta3+
+- Applies to versions: **1.0.0beta3+**

-## Cause of error
+## CAUSE OF ERROR
-Ren'Py attempted to call a label that either doesn't exist or is corrupted.
-This error is also typically thrown when a demo ends or when the end of a technical preview is reached.
+Ren'Py attempted to call new label which doesn't exist in the mod.
+This often appears when you have completed the mod and there are no more labels to call to.

-## Possible solutions
+## POSSIBLE SOLUTIONS
-- Check the game files for the correct scripts.
-- Reinstall the game.
+- Mod developers can disable this feature as shown [here](https://i.imgur.com/cnRIhoQ.png).